blokks/legacy-docs/docs outline.md

 In the above example `.element` slides into screen.

 ### Animating modals & alerts
-The [*activity details* component](http://themes/structure#activity-details) uses this technique to present itself.
+The [*activity details* component](http://themes/structure#activity-details) and all alerts use this technique to present themselves.

-To add another animation you only need to update the start value of the `transform` property.
-For example, to make it bounce into screen, just do this:
+To replace the animation with another one you only need to update the start value of the `transform` property.
+For example, make it bounce into screen:

 ```
 .element {